kotdanissimo/OBS-video-capture/README.md

   ## About
 This is a simple Python script that captures video from OBS Studio using the OpenCV library.
-It displays the video in a window and allows you to quit the application by pressing 'q'.
+It displays the video in a window and allows you to quit the application by pressing <kbd>Q</kbd>.

   ### Prerequisites